I believe everyone has the right to their own person and a moral duty to sustain life.

 The mother’s moral duty, and her partner’s, begins before conception with the matter of contraception.
 I hope few would argue to legislate for people’s action at that point.

-The question is when the mother’s moral duty becomes a legal obligation not to terminate a pregnancy.
+The central question is when the mother’s moral duty becomes a legal obligation not to terminate a pregnancy.
 It seems to me impossible in a world of imperfect morality to legislate for every circumstance in the earliest stages of pregnancy and so there must be a role for conscience in those stages.

 Therefore, if we are to have a state with a duty to protect life, liberty and property:

 - I am opposed to the creation of embryos which will be deliberately destroyed.

 - I support reducing the time limit within which abortion is permitted.

 - I recognise that extreme circumstances, conscience and differences of opinion over the nature of embryos in the earliest stages of development make it impossible to eradicate abortion and related actions completely.

 - I am opposed to allowing one person to kill another by consent.